 Headed to Yosemite Mariposa County?
 If you’re an equestrian (whether beginner or expert), you won’t want to miss the chance to saddle up and do some quality Yosemite horseback riding on your next trip.
 With its majestic groves of ancient trees and breathtaking vistas, Yosemite is the perfect place to get in some horseback time to help melt away the stress of everyday life.

-Sure, the hiking is great here, but perhaps the best way to explore the trails at Yosemite National Park is on a mule ride or horseback riding adventure.
+Sure, the hiking is great here and there are many things to do in Yosemite, but perhaps the best way to explore the trails at Yosemite National Park is on a mule ride or horseback riding adventure.
 Nothing takes you back in time quite like a trip through breathtaking wilderness on horseback.
 Within Mariposa County, there are many widespread opportunities for horseback riding.
 The best source of information on where to ride is the Mariposa Mountain Riders.

 Just down the road in the Wawona/Fish Camp area is the Big Trees Lodge Stable, which features easy trail rides ranging from two-hour rides to half-day rides for the more adventurous.

 When visiting Mariposa/Midpines/Cathey’s Valley, be sure to visit Mariposa Mountain Riders for organized trail rides, typically lasting three to four hours.